johnmathews/johnmathews.is/data/blog/x100v-thoughts.md

 After two weeks of fun and frequent photography of the streets, my village, my kids, my house... here are some thoughts.

-## Thoughts after 1 week
+### Thoughts after 1 week

 1. It's **fun**.
 This is not a trivial quality for a complicated tool to possess.
 2. It's small(er) and that's a really big deal, more than I expected.
+3. Most of the people who will be in your photographs will think it looks good.
-3. It's very right-handed.
-Probably the most right-handed object I own.
+4. It's very right-handed.
+Probably the most right-handed thing I've ever owned.
 I am left handed.
-4. You can use it with one hand, this is also a really big deal.
+5. You can use it with one hand, this has a lot of benefits.
-5. Having any camera in your hand, or pocket, is totally different and preferably to having a better camera in your bag.
+6. Having any camera in your hand, or pocket, is totally different to having a better camera in a bag.
-6. Having a built in flash is super fun and engaging.
-It's a fun "look", and it changes the experience of being photographed for the better.
-The subject knows when the photo has been taken, it's more of an "event", more different, and therefore more special.
-It "feels" like they've had their photo taken in a more tangible way than without a flash.
+7. The built-in flash is fun and engaging.
+It's a fun "look", and sometimes it improves the experience of being photographed.
+The subject knows when the photo has been taken and from their perspective a photograph becomes more of an "event", and therefore more special.
+It feels like they've had their photo taken because something obvious has happened.
-7. It looks inviting and interesting to the people who will be in your photographs.
 8. The lens is wonderful.
 It makes beautiful photos.
 9. The controls are great - the aperture ring, shutter speed dial and exposure compensation dials in particular feel sturdy and well made.
 It feels good to hold and operate.